gatherworkshops/digital-information/_courses/web-data-with-sqlite/user-login.md

           user = usermanager.sign_in_user(username, password)
       ```

-      We can pass the username and password to
+      Modify your sign-in route to pass the username
-      the `sign_in_user` function to sign them in.
+      and password to the `sign_in_user` function.

   - content: |